-In sparse SBMs where $\rho_n = o(1)$, we can attain improved concentration bounds for Bernoulli entries that go beyond the scope of sub-Gaussian properties.
-By following a proof similar to that of Theorem \ref{thm-lloyd-guarantee}, we can establish the subsequent outcome regarding the performance of Lloyd's algorithm in the context of SBMs.
+In sparse SBM where $\rho_n = o(1)$, we can attain improved concentration bounds for Bernoulli entries that go beyond the scope of sub-Gaussian properties.
+By following a proof similar to that of Theorem \ref{thm-lloyd-guarantee}, we can establish the following result regarding the performance of Lloyd's algorithm in the context of SBM.

-\begin{thm} Assume the conditions in Assumption \ref{asm:SBM} hold and large enough sample size $n\geq 256 \log n$.
-Then for any initializer which satisfies
+\begin{theorem} Assume the conditions in Assumption \ref{asm:SBM} hold and large enough sample size $n\geq 256 \log n$.
+Then, for any initializer that satisfies

 for some positive constant $c_2$, we have